Why research writers (and seven-year-olds) need to get messy: how to get motivated again to finish your PhD

 Which book should I write?
 What if I write the wrong book?

-How about allowing yourself some thinking time before your try to write?
+How about allowing yourself some thinking time before you try to write?
 And not telling yourself that this ‘doesn’t count’ because you’re not ‘writing’.

 Take the pressure off not having started yet.